 As this code shows, we use the slice operator to split the string at index position 5 and use + to concatenate.
 Python never interprets the contents of a string as a number.
 If we need to perform mathematical operations on a string, we need to first convert them to a numeric type:

 List is one of the most commonly used built-in data structures, as they can store any number of different data types.
 They are simple representations of objects and are indexed by integers starting from zero, as we saw in the case of strings.

-Returns a list of sequence
+Returns a list of sequence s.

 Returns the count of the occurrence of x in list s.

-Reverses the order of list
+Reverses the order of list s.

 In Python, lists implementation is different when compared to other languages.
 Python does not create multiple copies of a variable.
 For example, when we assign a value of one variable in another variable, both variables point to the same memory address where the value is stored.
 A copy would only be allocated if the variables change their values.
 This feature makes Python memory efficient, in the sense that it only creates multiple copies when it is required.

 This has important consequences for mutable compound objects such as lists.
 Consider the following code:

 An important feature of list is that it can contain nested structures; that is, list can contain other lists.
 For example, in the following code, list items contains three other lists:

 We can access the values of the list using the bracket operators and, since lists are mutable, they are copied in place.
 The following example demonstrates how we can use this to update elements; for example, here we are raising the price of flour by 20 percent:

 We can create a list from expressions using a very common and intuitive method; that is, list comprehensions.
 It allows us to create a list through an expression directly into the list.
 Consider the following example, where a list l is created using this expression:

 List comprehensions can be quite flexible; for example, consider the following code.
 It essentially shows two different ways to performs a function composition, where we apply one function (x*4) to another (x*2).
 The following code prints out two lists representing the function composition of f1 and f2, calculated first using a for loop and then using a list comprehension:

 print([f1(x) for x in range(64) if x in [f2(j) for j in range(16)]])